ri-gilfanov/aiohttp-sqlalchemy/docs/reference.rst

 -----------------
 .. warning::

-  API of most classes will be stabilized for 1.0 release.
+  The API of class based views is experimental and unstable.

 .. autoclass:: aiohttp_sqlalchemy.SAMixin
   :inherited-members: